pip-services3-go/pip-services3-container-go/Readme.md

 This framework is a part of the [Pip.Services](https://github.com/pip-services/pip-services) project.
 It provides an inversion-of-control component container to facilitate the development of composable services and applications.

-As all Pip.Services projects this framework is implemented in a variety of different languages: Java, .NET, Python, Golang, Golang.
+As all Pip.Services projects this framework is implemented in a variety of different languages: Java, .NET, Python, Node.js, Golang.

 The framework provides a light-weight container that can be embedded inside a service or application, or can be run by itself, as a system process, for example.
 Container configuration serves as a recipe for instantiating and configuring components inside the container.